nats-io/nats.c.deps/nats-streaming-server/README.md

 * [Twitter](https://twitter.com/nats_io): Follow us on Twitter!
 * [Google Groups](https://groups.google.com/forum/#!forum/natsio): Where you can ask questions
-* [Slack](https://natsio.slack.com): To join go [here](https://join.slack.com/t/natsio/shared_invite/enQtMzE2NDkxNDI2NTE1LTc5ZDEzYTkwYWZkYWQ5YjY1MzBjMWZmYzA5OGQxMzlkMGQzMjYxNGM3MWYxMjNiYmNjNzIwMTVjMWE2ZDgxZGM).
-You can ask question to our maintainers and to the rich and active community.
+* [Slack](https://natsio.slack.com): To join go [here](https://slack.nats.io).
+You can ask questions to our maintainers and to the rich and active community.

 ## Contributing